OreAkintobi/swapi-app/README.md

 ## Possible Pitfalls

-- **API Limitations:** The SWAPI has some limitations such as rate limiting and lack of authentication.
-These limitations can affect the functionality of the application.

-- **Lack of error handling:** The application does not have robust error handling.
-This can lead to unhandled exceptions and poor user experience.
+- **Lack of error handling:** The application does not have robust error handling other than the error page.
+There is also a few uses of `any` in one file.
+So it is possible that some exceptions haven't been handled completely.

 - **Non-responsive design:** The application is not fully responsive and may not display correctly on all screen sizes.
 This can lead to a poor user experience on mobile devices.
 I would use Material-UI or Tailwind CSS to correct this.